cjtim/cjtim.github.io/src/content/projects/2-renovatebot.md

 In a nutshell, I managed to enhance Renovatebot's syntax parser within the Scala and Kotlin modules.

-## The Story Unfolds
+## The Story

 It all started back in July 2022 when I first came across Renovatebot.
 The goal was to enhance the developer experience within our company.
 After diving into the documentation and conducting thorough tests, I stumbled upon an issue with parsing Scala repositories.
 Scala allows variable lookup from inside a package definition, which can be seen in an example from IntelliJ [here](https://github.com/JetBrains/intellij-scala/blob/76efc6cfa54909926542d0138492d52a22aa65e3/project/dependencies.scala#L4).

-I tried my hand at configuring it for a while using the [regex Manager](https://docs.renovatebot.com/modules/manager/regex/), but the results weren't as impressive as I'd hoped.
+I tried my hand at configuring it using the [regex Manager](https://docs.renovatebot.com/modules/manager/regex/), but the results weren't as impressive as I'd hoped.
 So, I made a bold decision – to do something I had never done before: clone the repository and rewrite the parser manager.
 To be honest, the code was quite a challenge, and testing it required writing some additional scripts.

 ## The Technical Side